dannycusack/210-Project/README.md

 Write writes to files and the console use csv::ReaderBuilder;
-This allows the CSV reader to handle the columns and rows to the Track struct use serde::de::{self, Deserializer};
+This allows the CSV reader to handle the columns and rows to the Track struct
-This used custom deserialization of boolean values in the Track struct.

 I used different functions to perform the project:
-Parse_bool_from_string
-This uses serde’s deserialization to parse a string This matches boolean representation to true and false Load_tracks_from_csv
+Load_tracks_from_csv
 This uses the csv crate to read the file and map each row in the CSV to the Track struct Select_track